gaogaotiantian/watchpoints/README.md

 ## Limitations

 * watchpoints uses ```sys.settrace()``` so it is not compatible with other libraries that use the same function.
-* watchpoints will slow down your program significantly, like other debuggers
+* watchpoints will slow down your program significantly, like other debuggers, so use it for debugging purpose only
 * Custom objects require ```__eq__``` overload to be tracked correctly as an object
 * at this point, there might be other issues because it's still in development phase